 Benefits of MCT Oil for Hair

-- Strengthens hair: Coconut oil can protect your hair from damage and can prevent protein loss, meaning it can make your hair stronger.
+- Strengthens hair: Coconut oil, which contains MCTs, can protect your hair from damage and can prevent protein loss, meaning it can make your hair stronger.

-- Scalp health: It’s great for your scalp—it’s antifungal, can help fight dandruff, and can also increase hair growth.
+- Scalp health: It’s anti-fungal and might help to increase hair growth.

-- Lightweight feel: MCT oil actually penetrates the hair shaft instead of sitting on your strands, giving it a lightweight feel.
+- Lightweight feel: MCT-heavy oils like coconut actually penetrate the hair shaft instead of sitting on your strands, giving it a lightweight feel.

-- Adds shine: If your hair is dry, MCT oil gives your hair shine and a healthy-looking appearance.
+- Adds shine: If your hair is dry, MCT oil may give your hair shine and a healthy-looking appearance.

 Hair Type Considerations